 Millions of people are affected by mental illness each year across the country.
-One in five U.S. adults experience mental illness.
-Understanding people are not alone helps to reduce the stigma.
+One in five U.S. adults experiences mental illness.
+Understanding that people are not in their situation alone helps to reduce the stigma.

 Now that you have taken time to think about your own mental health, write down strategies that will help you when you are in each phase of the continuum.
-It is very common to flow across phases of the continuum so having a plan for each phase will help you achieve your best self (i.e. if you are surviving, it might be helpful to reach out to a friend to talk or get support).
+It is very common to flow across the phases of the continuum, so having a plan for each phase will help you achieve your best self (e.g., if you are surviving, it might be helpful to reach out to a friend to talk or get support).